 - Improve the quality of life for anyone, with or without COPD

 No matter how serious or mild your COPD, stopping smoking provides benefit.
 Do you need help quitting?
-Ask your doctor about nicotine replacement products and other medications which aid smoking cessation, as well as support groups, or other techniques.
+Ask your doctor about nicotine replacement products and other medications which aid smoking cessation, as well as support groups and other techniques.

 COPD Treatment: Other Lifestyle Changes

 With COPD, you may benefit from a coordinated program of lifestyle changes to help you stay active and improve your overall health.
 This is sometimes called a pulmonary rehabilitation program.
 A team of specialists may provide nutrition advice, breathing exercises and other types of exercises for COPD.
 They also provide overall education about your disease and ways to manage it.
 And because infections like influenza or pneumonia can seriously worsen COPD, treatment should include vaccination for pneumococcal disease and yearly vaccinations for flu.

 COPD Treatment: Taking Medications